BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 **SPECIAL RULES**

-- **End the Race of Man** `ACTIVE`
+- **End the Race of Men** `ACTIVE`

-Whilst Engaged in Combat with an enemy Man model, this model gains a +1 bonus to his Fight value.
+Whilst Engaged in Combat with an enemy Man model, this model gains a bonus of +1 to their Fight Value.

 </div>